idkjace/Unlocker/README.md

 - Using the 480 AppID network spoof for Online-Fix
 - Patch All SteamStub Variant.
 - Fix error game launch error code 86 & 54 for UE Games
+- Spoof playing status of what you playing

 ### Family Sharing and Remote Play
 - Bypass Steam Family Sharing restrictions, allowing shared games to be played without limitations.